astronomer/docs/astro/gdpr-compliance.md

 Yes, Astronomer offers a Data Processing Agreement which complies with the requirements of the current GDPR legal framework in relation to data processing.
 If your company requires a DPA with Astronomer to satisfy the requirements the GDPR imposes on data controllers with respect to data processors, contact [privacy@astronomer.io](mailto:privacy@astronomer.io).

 Please note that if you have previously executed a DPA with Astronomer, it is likely that the DPA already contains sufficient provisions to satisfy the requirements the GDPR imposes on data controllers with respect to data processors.
-If you believe a new DPA is required, reach out to us at [privacy@astronomer.io](mailto:privacy@astronomer.io) with any questions or concerns.
+If you believe a new DPA is required, contact [privacy@astronomer.io](mailto:privacy@astronomer.io) with any questions or concerns.

 ## How does Astronomer perform transfer of personal data outside of the EEA?